 I’ve made galette des rois every year since moving to London.
 Last year, I filled it with a dense Nutella frangipane.
 The year before, my first year in London, I made a traditional one, of which there is no photographic evidence apart from some scribbles in my notebook.
 I

 By several measures, I am not a relevant person.
 I don't watch reality cooking shows (no, not even Great British Bake Off).
 I did not make sourdough starter during the pandemic.
 I do not like macarons.
-I did not eat soufflé pancakes in Japan (they aren't that good, guys).
-I
+I did not eat soufflé pancakes in Japan (they aren't

 A conversation with experiences expert Christina Herbach about the intersectionality of desserts, design, and exploring the world more deeply.

 Today is World Nutella Day!
 It's a silly day, in the way that Ice Cream Day is a day and Chocolate Chip Cookie Day is a day.
-There are more foods than there are days in a year, so a food rarely gets to claim a day as its own,
+There are more foods than there are days in a year, so a food rarely gets to claim a day as

 One of my golden rules of being a pastry cook is to never, ever be too good to make banana bread.
 No matter what level of baking you're at, you can always learn something from banana bread.
-It's a pastry that's stupefyingly easy, frustratingly difficult, and endlessly versatile.
-If you
+It's a pastry that's stupefyingly easy, frustratingly

 I was physically incapable of rushing in Spain.
 Maybe it was because we visited for two weeks, as the generous holiday policies of Europe allowed us to do.
 But mostly, it seemed due to the very nature of Andalucía, a region that after eight hundred (!) years of Moorish rule, seems

 Since the announcement of Noma closing, several articles have been written touting its accolades, innovation, and alleged toxic workplace.
 These discussions spawn nostalgia and clickbait headlines, but they aren’t focused on what I believe is the most important fact—Noma closing isn’t changing the food world that much.